To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 Officer candidates go through training designed just for officers.

-Therefore, you might consider entering the Coast Guard through the Officer Candidate School (OCS), which is a 17-week course.
+Therefore, if you have a bachelor’s degree, you might consider entering the Coast Guard through the Officer Candidate School (OCS), which is a 17-week course.

 After you graduate, you will receive a rank as an O-1, and you can expect to serve at least three years.